lorepieri8/drink_detection/README.md

 # Drink Detection

 Simple scripts to generate an arbitrary large synthetic dataset starting from 3d models and train a neural network to recognise real objects (box detection, instance segmentation, panoptic).
-The script performs also randomisation, by varying the models background, lighting, texture, etc To get better result on real objects I suggest to also augment the dataset with real pictures.
+The script performs also randomisation, by varying the models background, lighting, texture, etc.

+To get better result on real objects I suggest to also augment the dataset with real pictures.
 Using Blender, Zpy and Detectron2.
 I've tested it with drinks, but it can be used for arbitrary objects!